gabrielbma/datasciencecoursera_gettingcleaningdata_courseproject/README.md

-This project is responsible for cleaning the data set from:
+This project is responsible for cleaning the and performaing some analysis on the data set from:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones